matschaffer/matschaffer.com/tech/_posts/2010-09-27-markdown-jekyll-prawn.md

 Neat, right?

 I'll definitely be releasing the code properly sometime soon.
-But in the mean time, here's a [gist](http://gist.github.com/598566) to whet your appetite.
-If you have any ideas, or if you're a lawyer who might want in on this hotness, feel free to [get in touch](mailto:mat@schaffer.me).
+But in the mean time, [here's a gist](http://gist.github.com/598566) to whet your appetite.
+If you have any ideas, or if you're a lawyer who might want in on this hotness, please do [get in touch](mailto:mat@schaffer.me).
 Thanks!